odanoburu/FreeLing-User-Manual/processing-classes.md

 Each possible submodule will be created and loaded if the given file is different than the empty string.
 The created object will create the required submodules, and when asked to <tt>analyze</tt> some sentences, it will just pass it down to each submodule, and return the final result.

-The ``maco_options`` class has convenience methods to set the values of the options, but note that all the members are public, so the user application can set those values directly if preferred.
+Class ``maco_options`` has convenience methods to set the values of the options, but note that all the members are public, so the user application can set those values directly if preferred.

 # Number Detection Module {#number-detection-module}